hugl2030/electron-microscopy-training/README.md

 - Push in, feel resistance.
 This will start the turbo pump immediately.
 - Turn counterclockwise.
-- Push in completely.
-- Rotate the holder counterclockwise.
-Without using much force, just gently guide the holder to get pushed in.
+- Guide the holder to get pushed in.
-- Wait 2 minutes (no need to press any button).
 - On TEMUI, turn off turbo pump.

 <img src="img/sample-loading/holder-insert/01-holder-insertion.jpg" alt="Holder insertion to microscope" width="500">